phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 The setup is pretty simple, just clone the [mypy repo][repo] to your local machine.
 Just make sure that this location is different from where you installed mypy previously.
-You'll also want to [fork][fork] the [typeshed repo][typeshed-repo] so you can set your fork as a remote to push to.
+You'll also want to [fork][fork] the [typeshed repo][typeshedrepo] so you can set your fork as a remote to push to.
 Use `git remote add <your_fork_name> <your_fork_location_url>` to set it up.

 After that, it's pretty simple when it comes time to start working on an issue: